John Peter Portelli

-John Peter Portelli (born 1954) is a professor, poet and novelist from Malta who resides in Toronto, Canada.
+John Peter Portelli (born 21 March 1954) is a professor emeritus, poet and fiction writer from Malta who resides in Toronto, Canada, and Malta.

 Life

 John P. Portelli was born in Malta where, after completing a B.A.
-(Philosophy & Maltese, 1975), he taught history and modern languages at a secondary school and philosophy at a sixth form.
+(Philosophy & Maltese, 1975), and a B.A. (hons. in Philosophy, 1976) he taught history and modern languages at a secondary school and philosophy at a sixth form.
 In 1977 he was awarded a Commonwealth Scholarship and commenced his studies at McGill University from where he obtained an M.A.
 (1979) and a Ph.D.
 (1984) in Philosophy.
-Currently he is a professor in the Department of Social Justice Education, and the Department of Leadership, Higher and Adult Education at OISE, University of Toronto.
-He is a member of the Centre for Leadership and Diversity and a fellow a St. Michael’s College, University of Toronto.
+Currently he is a professor emeritus in the Department of Social Justice Education, and the Department of Leadership, Higher and Adult Education at OISE, University of Toronto.
+He is a member of the Centre for Leadership and Diversity and a fellow a St. Michael's College, University of Toronto.

 Before joining OISE in 1999 as a full professor he taught in several universities: The University of Malta (1980), College Marie Victorin (1981-1985), McGill University (1982-1985), Dalhousie University (Killam Post-Doctoral Fellow, 1985-1986), Mount Saint Vincent University (1986 – 1999).
 He was a visiting professor at the University of Malta (1992), Acadia University (1997), the University of British Columbia (1998), and the University of Verona (2010, 2011).

-He has published 22 books including six collections of poetry, two collections of short stories and a novel, and over 100 articles and chapters in books.
+He has published 27 books including eight collections of poetry, two collections of short stories and a novel, and over 100 articles and chapters in books.
 He has also made over 100 presentations at national and international conferences.
 Two of his books won the American Educational Studies Association Critic Award, and another of his books won the Canadian Association for the Foundations of Education Book Award.

 His research includes theoretical and empirical studies.
 He has led several national research projects in Canada and elsewhere.
 In total he has been awarded $1.4 million for research projects.

 In 2005 he received the Canadian Society for the Study of Education Mentorship Award.
 In March 2013 he was awarded the David E. Hunt Graduate Teaching Award at the University of Toronto.

 Since 1982 he has worked closely with teachers and school administrators in Canada and internationally.
-He has been a member of the Board of the National Commission for Higher Education of Malta (2006-2017), a Lead Expert for the European Mediterranean University, Slovenia (on issues of quality assurance), Chair of the Quality Assurance Committee for Further and Higher Education in Malta (2014-2018) and now a regular member of the Committee, and a senior policy advisor to the Ministry of Education and Employment in Malta.
+He has been a member of the Board of the National Commission for Higher Education of Malta (2006-2017) and Chair of the Board in 2022, a Lead Expert for the European Mediterranean University, Slovenia (on issues of quality assurance), Chair of the Quality Assurance Committee for Further and Higher Education in Malta (2014-2018) and a regular member of the same Committee(until 2022), and a senior policy advisor to the Ministry of Education and Employment in Malta (2007-2022).
 He has carried out Quality Assurance work in several countries including Malta, Slovenia, Turkey, Bahrain and Saudi Arabia.